Periodic Korteweg-de Vries soliton potentials generate quasisymmetric magnetic fields: Abstract

 \section{Abstract}

-Quasisymmetry (QS) is a hidden symmetry of the magnetic field strength, $|\mathbf{B}|$, that confines charged particles effectively in a nonsymmetric toroidal plasma equilibrium.
-Recent numerical breakthroughs have shown that excellent QS can be realized in a toroidal volume.
-Here, we show that the hidden symmetry of QS has a deep connection to the underlying symmetry that makes solitons possible.
-In particular, we demonstrate that a class of quasisymmetric $|\mathbf{B}|$ is described by a periodic finite-gap soliton potential of the well-known Korteweg-de Vries (KdV) equation.
-Our exact and non-perturbative method drastically reduces the number of independent $|\mathbf{B}|$ parameters on a magnetic flux surface to just three, which could make stellarator optimization schemes significantly more efficient.
-Furthermore, we deduce an upper bound on the maximum toroidal volume that can be quasisymmetric.
-In the neighborhood of the outermost surface, $|\mathbf{B}|$ approaches the form of the 1-soliton reflectionless potential.
+Quasisymmetry (QS) is a hidden symmetry of the magnetic field strength, $B=|{\B}|$, that effectively confines charged particles in a three-dimensional toroidal plasma equilibrium.
+Here, we show that QS has a deep connection to the underlying symmetry that makes solitons possible.
+Our approach uncovers a hidden lower dimensionality of $B$ on a magnetic flux surface, which could make stellarator optimization schemes significantly more efficient.
+Recent numerical breakthroughs (M. Landreman and E. Paul, \textit{Phys.
+Rev. Lett.} \textbf{128}, 035001 (2022)) have yielded configurations with excellent volumetric QS and surprisingly low magnetic shear.
+Given $B$, it may be possible to deduce an upper bound on the maximum quasisymmetric toroidal volume which depends only on the properties of $B$.
+This has been verified for the Landreman-Paul precise quasiaxisymmetric (QA) stellarator configuration.
+In the neighborhood of the outermost surface, we show that $B$ approaches the form of the 1-soliton reflectionless potential (I. Gjaja and A. Bhattacharjee, \textit{Phys.
+Rev. Lett.} \textbf{68}, 2413 (1992)).
+The connection length diverges, indicating the possible presence of an X-point or cusp that could potentially be used as a basis for a divertor.
+We present a non-perturbative approach based on ensuring single-valuedness of $B$, which directly leads to its Painlev\'e property and the KdV and Gardner's equations.
+Finally, we use an approach based on machine learning, trained on a large dataset of numerically optimized quasisymmetric stellarators.
+We robustly recover the KdV and Gardner's equations from the data.